 You may want a more professional snapper like any featured rich Sony DSLR camera you get today, but if you are on a stringent budget, this is likely to go astray with any Sony model.
 Then again, if your focus is street photography, the Fujifilm X100V is an excellent option, compact and perfect for fast, candid travel photography.

 There are so many things you want in a travel camera that it’s just not possible to fit all the features into a single camera.
 Travel photographers look for compact cameras with high megapixels and long battery life.
 Cameras with these features can range from models that are wide-angled to ones with super-telephoto zoom lenses.
+Even the shutter speed can be changed time to time or you can calculate it through CheckShutterCount.com.
 The challenge lies in finding a feature-rich camera that packs itself into your pocket.
 Fortunately, technology is advancing, and you can get your best camera in a smaller configuration.

 Features to Look for